Virginia General Assembly abandons Commanders stadium bill

 The news came a day after an assistant coach for the team issued an apology after initially doubling down on a comparison he made on social media between the violent attack on the U.S. Capitol on Jan.
 6, 2021, and the protests in the wake of the police killing of George Floyd.

 The remarks from Jack Del Rio, a former linebacker who now runs Washington’s defense, prompted a quick backlash.
-Several key lawmakers from northern Virginia who had previously supported the measure said publicly that they no longer backed the deal.
+Several key lawmakers from northern Virginia who had previously supported the measure announced they no longer backed the deal.

 “You've got the attorney general's thing, you've got all the congressional stuff, other issues to be answered.
 We decided that it will just remain in conference,” Saslaw said, meaning the measure won’t get another vote.

+Republican Del.
+Barry Knight, who sponsored the House version of the legislation, said in a statement he agreed with Saslaw's decision to let the bill die.
+He said in a statement that it had become clear the legislation was not in taxpayers' best interest.

+The Commanders' lease at FedEx Field, which lacks charm, convenience and many modern amenities despite being less than 30 years old, expires in 2027.
+When an investigation into Washington's workplace misconduct prompted a $10 million fine levied in July 2021, the team said owner Dan Snyder had stepped away from day-to-day operations to focus on the stadium efforts, which have proven unsuccessful to this point.

-The team has been looking into new stadium possibilities for several years, and both Virginia and the District of Columbia have been interested in luring the team away from its current home at FedEx Field in Landover, Maryland.
+Maryland has been unwilling to commit public money to a stadium development, while both Virginia and the District of Columbia have been interested in luring the team away.

-But the District of Columbia also appears to be off the table for now after a majority of the city council ruled out using the old RFK Stadium site to house the Commanders.
-Councilmember Charles Allen said D.C. government “unequivocally” won’t support using that land for a new football stadium, which would appear to eliminate a popular choice for owner Dan Snyder and the organization.
+But the District also appears to be off the table for now after a majority of the city council on Thursday ruled out using the old RFK Stadium site to house the Commanders.
+Councilmember Charles Allen said D.C. government “unequivocally” won’t support using that land for a new football stadium, which would appear to sideline a popular choice for owner Snyder and the organization.

 Phil Mendelson, chairman of the D.C.
-City Council, who was not one of seven members who sent a letter to Congresswoman Eleanor Holmes Norton ruling out the RFK site for a new stadium, said it does not represent a final decision.
-But Mendelson told AP on Thursday that the majority of members opposing using that land for a stadium takes it out of consideration for now.
+City Council, who was not one of the seven members who sent a letter to Congresswoman Eleanor Holmes Norton ruling out the RFK site for a new stadium, said it does not represent a final decision.
+But Mendelson told The Associated Press on Thursday that the majority of members opposing using that land for a stadium takes it out of consideration for now.

-In Maryland, Gov. Larry Hogan and lawmakers support developing the area around FedEx Field, but they have not supported paying for a new stadium in Maryland.
-Hogan signed a measure in April that would make up to $400 million in bonds available for development around the stadium in the suburbs of the nation's capital, whether the team stays there or not.
+In Maryland, Gov. Larry Hogan and lawmakers support developing the area around FedEx Field but not paying for a new stadium in Maryland.
+Hogan signed a measure in April that would make up to $400 million in bonds available for development around the stadium in the suburbs of the nation's capital, whether the team stays or not.

 A county plan calls for developing the area into a transit hub with new residential, retail and entertainment amenities.
 The law authorizes the Maryland Stadium Authority to use money from the state lottery to build infrastructure in the county.
-The funds for development will be available even if the Commanders leave the state when their lease in Landover expires in 2027.
+The funds for development will be available even if the Commanders leave.

-The legislation says resulting development could include a convention center, an arts and entertainment amphitheater and “any other functionally related structures,” including parking garages.
+Knight, the powerful chairman of the Virginia House Appropriations Committee, seemed to maintain a degree of skepticism about the project all year, despite carrying his chamber's version of the bill.

+“I know they’re good business people," he told the AP of the team earlier this year.
+“And I know they're leveraging each site against the other one to try to get the best deal.”

 Credit: Luis M. Alvarez